Picture Books That Celebrate Caribbean Heritage

 Across the Bay

-Available from:Carlitos lives with his family across the bay from Old San Juan in Cataño.
+Buy from:Carlitos lives with his family across the bay from Old San Juan in Cataño.
 Although his life is cozy and generally happy, Carlitos longs to know more about his estranged father.
 With Papi’s photo in hand, Carlitos takes the ferry to San Juan in search of his father.
 Beautiful illustrations capture the love and pride for this Puerto Rican city and the emotional journey of a little boy trying to fill a void.

 -

-Picture Books About Caribbean Folklore
+Picture Books About Caribbean Folklore:

 African, Creole, Asian, Indigenous American, European, and Indian cultures influence Caribbean heritage.
 Young readers will find the blend of folk characters like Mami Wata, Anansi, duppy, and Papa Bois into traditional stories fascinating.